-There was also a new case published the Bank of New York Mellon v.
-Preciado (2013) 224 Cal.App 4th Supp, 2, 169 Cal.
-Rptr 2d 653 which has changed the requirements when filing a post foreclosure unlawful detainer action.
-You can no longer rely on merely having a certified copy of a trustee’s deed upon sale to prove up your case.
-Rather, after this ruling it is advisable to have all documents recorded in the chain of title in order to prove your case, specifically, the deed of trust, the notice of default, the notice of trustee’s sale and the Trustees Deed upon Sale.
+The case published as Bank of New York Mellon vs. Preciado (2013) has changed how you file a post foreclosure unlawful detainer action.
+Before, you could get away with providing a certified copy of the trustee’s deed upon sale for your case.
+Now, it is highly recommended to record all documents in the chain of title to prove your case such as deed of trust, notice of default, notice of trustee’s sale and trustee’s deed upon sale.

 Foster vs. Williams (2014) also changed the 3 day notice to pay rent or quit.
 Specifically, it changed how you list the person to be paid.
 We must now name a natural, physical person and can no longer list a corporation or LLC.
 We also recommend you provide a physical address where the rent is to be paid.